kxcloud/np-ts/code/README.md

 # NP-TS project code
 Code for application of the Neyman-Pearson Thompson Sampling algorithm to simulated data.
-Overviews existing scripts are given below.
+Overviews of existing scripts are given below.

 ### data_generation.py
 Defines the `DiabetesTrial` class, a stateful object which holds fixed-size Numpy arrays of states, actions, rewards, and disengagement times representing multiple instances of a Markov Decision Process (MDP).
 Key methods for a `trial` include